 If you love navigating the housing market and helping others find a place to call home, real estate might be the career track for you.
 Working as a real estate agent comes with a wide range of tasks, ensuring that no two days are exactly the same.
-You get to meet and work with interesting people, see some amazing properties, and play a major role in people’s lives.
+You get to meet and work with interesting people, see some amazing properties, show them the benefits of owning a home, and play a major role in people’s lives.
 A big part of your work as a real estate agent is finding the perfect place to work at to start your career–and we can help!

+If you’re wondering how to become a real estate agent in California, you’ve come to the right place.
 Becoming a real estate agent in California can come with plenty of challenges, but with hard work, you can successfully get your license and help your community with its real estate needs.
-Learn more about the process of becoming a real estate agent below and read on to find real estate agent jobs in Southern California.

 Before you even apply for any courses or classes, you have to meet the eligibility requirements to become a real estate agent.
 There is no national real estate license, meaning you have to meet the specific requirements of your state.
 In California, the prequalification eligibility requires applicants to be of at least 18 years of age and citizens of the United States.
 California REALTORS® conducting the application process must also be honest about any criminal violations or convictions, which can potentially result in a denial of your license application.
 You do not have to be a resident of California to apply for a license.

 Many states have reciprocity laws, which essentially allow you to carry over your license between states.
 However, California does not have any reciprocity with other states, meaning that if you plan to move or practice in another state, you will have to pass the education requirement and take the exam again in that state.